xakon/xakon.github.io/dev/web/design.md

 problem with a web site.
 There is also a custom service that supports this browser feature, called [report-uri.com](https://report-uri.com/).

+### Rate Limiting ###

+Each application deployed at the Web needs to support some kind of rate-limiting.
+But, this task shouldn't be handled at the application level, even though it's possible to do it with many libraries and frameworks.
+It's better to set the rate-limiting at the load-balancer or the reverse-proxy.

+Here is a useful article, [Rate-limiting with Nginx](https://rednafi.com/go/rate_limiting_via_nginx/), explaining the technique using a Web application written in Go, and serving content behind an Nginx reverse-proxy.
+The source code, which could be used as a starting reference point, can be found at [Github](https://github.com/rednafi/nginx-ratelimit).

+Actually, it will not hurt if we add rate-limiting at both levels.
+But it's more important that the load-balancer or the proxy provides such facilities, as the rate-limiting at application level is usually more expensive in resources.

 ### Web Site as Application ###

 Modern browsers can open Web sites as standalone applications, especially useful